bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumPowerOfSingleChannel_25tcvQ$vv7RRphaUrbQGbb/Documentation.md

-Indicates the maximum power of a single channel of the optical transport network (OTN) system.
+Indicates the maximum power of a single channel of the transport equipment.